Kitz ADSL Broadband Information

 )

-A function that allows your modem to detect flawed data and request that it be retransmitted.
+A function that enables devices connected to the Internet to detect flawed data and request that it be retransmitted.

 ARQ is a networking protocol responsible for error detection and relies on each data packet being acknowledged by the receiver.
 If an error is found, ARQ will automatically request that the data packet is resent.